 - 1) Compentence to analyze and evaluate business opportunities and challenges. - 2) Ability to integrate ethics in decision making. - 3) Competence to work collaboratively. - 4) Exposure to global economic and business perspectives. - 5) Ability to communicate effectively.

 Curriculum: Traditional MBA

 The minimum number of total credit hours for the traditional MBA degree is 64.0.
-There are sixteen (12) required core courses of 2.0 credits each:
+There are twelve (12) required courses of 2.0 credits each: